IlDezmond/comagic-app-onboarding/en/usa/marketplace/SalesForce/README.md

   - Enable Task creation for successful inbound, outbound and missed calls.
   - Specify the status and priority with which the task will be created.
   - Task will be created on every call.
+  - Task could be attached to a contact or account by specifying it in the settings.
   - To avoid creating tasks for missed outbound calls, the option can be disabled using the checkbox.

 ![image](sf_task.gif)